XANi/goneric/README.md

 ## Current project state

-No API changes to existing functions AP will be made in 1.x.x releases
+No API changes to existing functions will be made in 1.x.x releases

 ## Analytics